Defending champion Elle Purrier St. Pierre, rising star Cole Hocker headline WHOOP Wanamaker Mile

 NEW YORK - The Armory Foundation has announced that WHOOP, the human performance company, will be the title sponsor of the 2022 WHOOP Wanamaker Mile in the upcoming 114th Millrose Games.
 The Wanamaker Mile is the most prestigious and historic indoor Mile event in the world and has been the centerpiece of the Millrose Games since its inception.
 Past winners of the fabled Wanamaker Mile include Matthew Centrowitz, Sifan Hassan, Colleen Quigley and legendary runners such as Glenn Cunningham, Francie Larrieu, Marty Liquori, Eamonn Coghlan, Bernard Lagat, and so many others.

 U.S. Olympic Trials champions and Tokyo Olympic finalists Elle Purrier St. Pierre and Cole Hocker are the first two athletes to be announced for the 2022 WHOOP Wanamaker Mile, respectively.
 They will be a part of the two signature races of the Millrose Games, scheduled to take place on Saturday, January 29, 2022, at The Armory’s New Balance Track & Field Center.
+UPDATE: Hocker will now run in the 3000 meters at the Millrose Games.

 Purrier St. Pierre, 26, is the U.S. indoor Mile record holder and the defending Wanamaker Mile champion, clocking 4:16.85 at the last Millrose Games on February 8, 2020.
 Purrier St. Pierre, the 2018 NCAA indoor Mile champion, also won the U.S. Olympic Trials with a meet record of 3:58.05 over 1500 meters.
 Purrier St. Pierre also holds the American 2-Mile record indoors.